GoSecure/xxe-workshop/codelabs/index.md

 ![Preview website](assets/exercise1/image5.png)

 At this point, we can assume that the server is parsing this XML source because we are only seeing one HTTP request in our proxy.
-The URL could have been fetch from the browser in Javascript but it is not the case here.
+The URL could have been fetched from the browser in JavaScript but it is not the case here.

-#### Serving Your XML Files
+#### Serving your XML Files

 For the workshop, you can use your shell to serve HTTP requests.
 As you can see below, you can start your simple web server with the command : `python -m http.server 8123`.